Valerie Cagle putting up big numbers in a quest for magical 72

 “You definitely can’t focus on the fact that Duke is ahead of us or ranked higher than us,” Cagle said.
 “We have to focus on playing our game and doing what we’ve been doing and focus on the reason why we’ve already gotten on this winning streak.
 We’re going to have to stay within ourselves and not make the moment bigger than it actually is.”

-Cagle, who posts a 12-1 record and sub 1.30 ERA, leads the Tigers in a series that opens on Friday night at 5 p.m. before meeting up for a doubleheader on Saturday starting at noon.
-The series concludes on Sunday 4 p.m. in a game televised by ACC Network.
+Cagle, who posts a 12-1 record and sub 1.30 ERA, leads the Tigers in a series that opens on Friday with a doubleheader at 3 and 5 p.m.
+(ACCNX), before meeting on Saturday at noon and Sunday at 4 p.m. in games televised by ACC Network.